bet4a/d3wiki/Cluster-Layout.md

 ```

 With this children accessor, the input to the layout must itself be an object with key and value attributes.
 This can be achieved by saying d3.entries(*object*)[0], where *object* is the root JSON object.

+<a name="nodes" href="#nodes">#</a> cluster.<b>nodes</b>(<i>root</i>)

+Runs the cluster layout, returning the array of nodes associated with the specified *root* node.
+The cluster layout is part of D3's family of [[hierarchical|Hierarchical-Layout]] layouts.
+These layouts follow the same basic structure: the input argument to the layout is the *root* node of the hierarchy, and the output return value is an array representing the computed positions of all nodes.
+Several attributes are populated on each node:

+* parent - the parent node, or null for the root.
+* children - the array of child nodes, or null for leaf nodes.
+* depth - the depth of the node, starting at 0 for the root.
+* x - the computed *x*-coordinate of the node position.
+* y - the computed *y*-coordinate of the node position.

+Although the layout has a size in *x* and *y*, this represents an arbitrary coordinate system; for example, you can treat *x* as a radius and *y* as an angle to produce a radial rather than Cartesian layout.

 <a name="links" href="#links">#</a> cluster.<b>links</b>(<i>nodes</i>)